ParentSquare/faulty/README.md

 end
 ```

-See [Principals of Operation](#principals-of-operation) for more details about
+See [How it Works](#how-it-works) for more details about how Faulty handles
-how Faulty handles circuit failures.
+circuit failures.

 If the `run` block above fails, a `Faulty::CircuitError` will be raised.
 It is
 up to your application to handle that error however necessary or crash.
 Often